What is permaculture?

 The term permaculture was first coined by Bill Mollison and David Holmgren in 1978 in Australia, and was initially mainly focusing on agricultural systems.
 From there it has evolved into a holistic world-view, with responsibility as its core element: responsibility toward oneself, toward all other beings, and toward the planet as a whole.
 Permaculture views our planet and all its beings as an interconnected ecosystem that can only function if all its elements are respected and nurtured.

 The application of permaculture, both on a small and on a large scale, has proved a functional and practical approach to living, which allows for a sustainable food production and a life in harmony with all beings, while at the same time providing a solution for global problems such as water shortages and the destruction of soils.
-All actions in a permaculture approach have the principles earthcare, peoplecare, and fairshare as their triple bottom line: this emphasises the importance of sustainability with regards to interactions with the natural world and other human beings and that the creation and distribution of a surplus should result from it.
+All actions in a permaculture approach have the underlying principles earthcare, peoplecare, and fairshare as their triple bottom line: this emphasises the importance of sustainability with regards to interactions with the natural world and other human beings and that the creation and distribution of a surplus should result from it.

 It is important to realise that permaculture is not a fixed set of methods, but rather a mind-set that encourages the development and application of practical solutions that are appropriate to a problem or desired outcome in a given location in a certain context at a given time.
-As Bill Mollison once said, “we’re not teaching people how to do things, we’re teaching people how to think about doing things”.
+As Bill Mollison once famously said, “we’re not teaching people how to do things, we’re teaching people how to think about doing things”.

 To allow everyone to embark on their own journey in co-creating with the planet and their local surroundings there is no set definition of permaculture.
 There are, however a number of Design Principles, Methods and Tools, as well as Process Models that have been developed by Bill Mollison, David Holmgren and many other permaculturists, which can be used to develop context-specific solutions.